techKnowing your audience

 Thinking about distribution channels

 There are many channels you can use when disseminating videos.
 The primary channel to do this is social media.
 YouTube is the perfect video platform to use because it has more than two billion active users.
+If you’re looking to create engaging intros for your YouTube videos, consider using an intro maker for YouTube to add a professional touch and capture your audience’s attention from the start.
 Research has shown that the most popular videos have an average length of three minutes (you need to have this in mind when making your videos).
 The most popular age bracket is from 16 to 35 because people tend to go for TV as they get older.
+By leveraging YouTube and incorporating captivating intros, you can enhance the appeal of your videos and attract a wider audience across different age groups.

 Facebook favors even shorter videos, with the most popular being between 21 and 44 seconds.
 If you choose to use Facebook, you are going to see the most success by uploading the videos directly instead of sharing a YouTube link.
 Video is the most shared content format, which makes it easier to go viral on Facebook.